 Calculate your NPS by subtracting the percentage of detractors from that of promoters.
 The higher your score, the better.

-The question is straightforward and easy to answer.
+The single question is straightforward and easy to answer.
 However, unhappy customers tend to respond more often than satisfied customers.
-This can seem daunting, but in fact is an opportunity to zero in on areas needing improvement, and make a great impression on a dissatisfied customer.
+While this may seem daunting, it is an opportunity to zero in on areas needing improvement and make a great impression on a dissatisfied customer.

-Nevertheless, in a vacuum, the NPS score is rather one-dimensional.
-Moreover, without incentive, there is no reason for promoter responders to actually make the leap and recommend your brand.
+But the NPS score is a one-dimensional measure of customer satisfaction.
+Moreover, without incentive, there is no reason for promoter customers to actually make the leap and recommend your brand.

 Customer Effort Score

-The Customer Effort Score takes a different approach to how to measure customer satisfaction than the previous two methods.
-It asks the customer: “how hard did you have to work to get a problem fixed/query answered/service rendered?”
+The Customer Effort Score takes a different approach to measuring customer satisfaction than the previous two methods.
+Customers are asked the following question: “how hard did you have to work to get a problem fixed / query answered / service rendered?”

-In a now-famous article, it was demonstrated that going above and beyond in terms of customer satisfaction didn’t necessarily result in increased loyalty.
-Past a certain point, the energy expended to delight a customer is better utilized trying to spare the customer some effort.
-The CES is a good indicator of increasing customers’ loyalty by saving them time and effort.
+In a now-famous article, it was demonstrated that going above and beyond in terms of customer satisfaction didn't necessarily result in increased loyalty.
+A company’s energy would be better spent in attempting to reduce their customers’ effort rather than delighting them.
+The CES is a good indicator of increasing customers' loyalty by saving them time and effort.

-Since the scale is close-ended, you could also add an open answer box for the customer to vent.
-For instance, a response such as “the support team was very helpful, but if the FAQs had been easier to navigate, I wouldn’t have had to call in the first place” is invaluable.
+Since the question requires a close-ended response, you could also add an open answer box for the customer to vent.
+For instance, a response such as “the customer support team was very helpful, but if the FAQs had been easier to navigate, I wouldn't have had to call in the first place” is invaluable.
 CES allows you to pinpoint areas of your service which need improvement to better satisfy your customers.

-Like the other metrics, the utility of the CES used as a standalone is limited.
-It takes into account a very important factor for customer loyalty but still doesn’t encompass the whole picture.
+Like the other key metrics, using CES on its own is not enough to give you the insights you need to measure customer satisfaction.
+It takes into account a very important factor for customer loyalty, but still doesn't encompass the whole picture.

 Learn more: What's Your Customer Effort Score (CES)?